Design & Technology

 The above statements are at the heart of Design and Technology at EHPS.
 Each product is designed for a purpose.
 Throughout their DT journey, pupils acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 They learn how to take calculated risks, becoming both resourceful and innovative.
 Through the evaluation of pre-existing products, they begin to develop a critical understanding of its impact on daily life and the wider world.

 The children in Year R explore DT whilst learning through play.
 They have opportunities to create with junk modelling materials, explore textures and different materials during discovery time and are able to self-select a daily snack from the Year R snack café.

 Year 1 build and create bridges and create their own wheeled buggy with a rotating axel.
 They also have the opportunity to design and make their own delicious and healthy fruit kebabs.

 Year 2 create alien puppets linking to their ‘Out of this world!’ topic, pop-up kangaroos during their ‘Down Under!’ topic and make tropical fruit cocktails and smoothies.

 In the autumn term, the children in Year 3 create festive photo frames.
 They also use their sewing skills to create money containers to keep their coins safe.
 In the spring term, the children have the opportunity to design and create their own healthy sandwiches.

-Year 6 worked in groups to create a balanced three course menu whilst sticking to a strict budget.
-They then shopped for the ingredients and prepared and cooked their meal.
-Some lucky members of staff were invited to join the children for the best part of the project – eating the delicious food!
+Year 6 work in groups to create a balanced three course menu whilst sticking to a strict budget.
+They then shop for the ingredients and prepare and cook their meal.